Fast by Pilot would amount to anti-party activity, says Congress | Politics

 - India

-Taking strong objection to the proposed dharna by former Rajasthan deputy chief minister Sachin Pilot, the Congress on Monday evening said any such protest against its sitting government would amount to anti-party activity.
+Taking strong objection to the proposed dharna by former Rajasthan deputy chief minister Sachin Pilot, the Congress on Monday evening said any such protest against its sitting government clearly amounts to anti-party activity.

-Pilot on Sunday alleged that the Ashok Gehlot-led government failed to investigate cases of alleged corruption during the BJP rule in Rajasthan and announced plans to hold a day-long fast on Tuesday to press for action.
+Pilot on Sunday alleged that the Ashok Gehlot-led government failed to investigate cases of alleged corruption during the BJP's rule in Rajasthan and announced plans to hold a day-long fast on April 11 to press for action.

-Sukhjinder Randhawa, the Congress general secretary in-charge for Rajasthan, said he talked to Pilot during the day and told him to raise issues at party platforms instead of going public against its own government.
+Sukhjinder Randhawa, the Congress' Rajasthan in-charge, said he talked to Pilot during the day and told him to raise issues at party platforms instead of going public against its own government.

+''Sachin Pilot's day-long fast is against the party's interests.
+If there is any issue with his own government, it can be discussed in the party forums instead of in the media and the public,'' Randhawa said in a statement.

+Randhawa said he has been an All-India Congress Committee (AICC) in-charge for the last five months and Pilot never discussed the issue with him.

 ''I personally called Sachin Pilot and asked him to raise such matters at party platforms instead of going public like this,'' he told PTI when asked if he had discussed Pilot's proposed fast with him.